Shimin233/R_programming_studies/Day2_Fundamentals_of_R.md

 7. Functions in R, 'blender'; ?function() to see guide
 8. Packages in R

-Homework: Financial statement analysis
+### Homework: Financial statement analysis
+My trial seems to work well; saved in the file Desktop/R_programming_studies/Section3-Homework-Data.R, together with corrections according to the hints.

-Quiz
+### Quiz
 Vector arithmetics: entry-by-entry
 Vector has one single type: turning numerics into characters automatically if mixing install.package('') to install a package from Internet, and then activate it by library()